Machu Picchu Ticket 111 articles

 At the moment to choose in which train will go, you will have to choose between two companies:

-PERU RAIL: This company has a variety of schedules and offers three types of services: Expedition, Vistadome and the Hiram Bingham, besides it has two points of departures and arrivals.
+Peru Rail: This company has a variety of schedules and offers three types of services: Expedition, Vistadome and the Hiram Bingham, besides it has three points of departures and arrivals.

 • Poroy – Machu Picchu / Machu Picchu – Poroy.